BenCaiello/PalmettoBUG/docs/source/Glossary.rst

    as PalmettoBUG, and similarly its outputs are easily and automatically picked up by PalmettoBUG.

-..

-   It was separated from PalmettoBUG because some of its dependencies (specifically deepcell and possibly cellpose) have non-commercial restrictions affecting their segmentation models, which might be incompatible with PalmettoBUG’s GPL-3 license.
+   It was separated from PalmettoBUG because some of its dependencies (specifically deepcell and possibly cellpose) have non-commercial restrictions affecting their segmentation models, which is incompatible with PalmettoBUG’s GPL-3 license.

    Link: https://github.com/BenCaiello/isoSegDenoise

+.. _Leiden-Algorithm:
 Leiden Algorithm
 ^^^^^^^^^^^^^^^^